Alex James (bassist): Music and food festivals

-Since 2012, James has co-hosted The Big Feastival with Jamie Oliver, an annual food and music festival also held on his farm.
-The first edition included performances by artists such as Paloma Faith, Gaz Coombes and Razorlight, as well as cookery demonstrations and children’s entertainment.
+In 2012, James co-hosted the first edition of The Big Feastival with Jamie Oliver, an annual food and music festival also held on his farm.
+The first edition included performances by artists such as Paloma Faith, Gaz Coombes, and Razorlight, as well as cookery demonstrations and children’s entertainment.
 The festival returned in 2013, and by 2014 attendance was reported at over 30,000.
-It has since been held annually over the August Bank Holiday weekend.
+It was held over the August Bank Holiday weekend in 2015.

-In 2019, James launched a schools’ art competition linked to the festival, with the winning entry used as a stage backdrop.
+In 2019, James launched a schools art competition linked to the festival, with the winning entry used as a stage backdrop.

-In 2024, held from 23 to 25 August, included performances by Snow Patrol and Becky Hill, alongside food, comedy and children’s events.
-The 2025 festival is scheduled to feature Nelly Furtado, Faithless and Britpop Classical, alongside other music, food and family events.
+In 2024, the festival was held from 23 to 25 August, and included performances by Snow Patrol and Becky Hill, alongside food, comedy, and children’s events.

 Personal life

 James's father, Jason, was sales director of a company selling waste compactors and baling machines.
+James has a younger sister named Deborah.
 James married Claire Neate, a music video producer, in April 2003 in Cheltenham.
 They have five children.
 The family live near Kingham in Oxfordshire on a 200-acre (0.81 km2) cheese farm; James is considered by the press to be a member of the Chipping Norton set.

 In his book, James describes a long period of decadent lifestyle.
-To celebrate his birthday in São Paulo one year, he got the tour manager to find him a balthazar of champagne, which he shared with the five prettiest groupies who were at the hotel door.
-James estimated that he spent about 1 million pounds on champagne and cocaine; in 2015, however, he said that this story was not true.
+To celebrate his birthday in São Paulo one year, he got the tour manager to find him a balthazar of champagne, which he shared with five groupies who were at the hotel door.
+James also claimed to have spent about 1 million pounds on champagne and cocaine; in 2015, however, he admitted this claim was fabricated to help promote the book.
 He mentions a long list of favourite bars, including the Groucho Club and The Colony Room.

 Bournemouth University presented James with an honorary doctorate in November 2010.
 He also received an Honorary Doctorate of Arts from the University of Gloucestershire in November 2013.

+In December 2019, ahead of the upcoming UK general election, James posted on Twitter, saying "I just cannot bring myself to vote for Jeremy Corbyn".